CanKeles5/CENG502-Spring2023/Keles/Readme.md

 ## 3.2.
 Running the code

 @TODO: Explain your code & directory structure and how other people can run it.
+We prune a DeiT-III-Small model pre-trained on ImageNet1K.
+The pre-trained model is downloaded and loaded when you run the main.py.
+You can provide the dataset path you wish to fine tune your models on when running the command below.

 - Run main.py with the command "..."
 ## 3.3.
 Results